-- 1. The bias of one or more of the members of the SPC - 2.
-New information not available to the SPC at the time of its initial decision, as determined through a secondary review. - 3.
-Procedural error
+- 1. Procedural Error - 2.
+Substantiated bias resulting in prejudice.

+3. New information not available to the SPC at the time of its initial decision, as determined through a secondary review.

 The Program Director may choose any of the following options when an appeal to dismiss a student is under consideration: